hazelcast/hazelcast/hazelcast-documentation/src/ClusteredJMX.md

 You should be able to connect to Clustered JMX interface from the address `localhost:9999`.

 You can use `jconsole` or any other JMX client to monitor your Hazelcast Cluster.

-Here is the `jconsole` screenshot of the Clustered JMX hierarchy.
+As a sample, below is the `jconsole` screenshot of the Clustered JMX hierarchy.

 ![](images/ClusteredJMX.png)